-The Most Popular Agile Tool Right Now
+The Most Popular Agile Tools Right Now

 Today there are many possible tools available to Agile teams.
 From what I see at clients and the discussions in my classes, there are just a couple of agile tools that are most popular at this time.
-But I would like to confirm that with a quick survey.

 Last year I ran a short and informal survey to see what tools people are using.
 It may not represent everyone but at least it provides a sense of what agile tools people are using today.